 We were founded in May 2016 as a spin-out from a leading institution in the United Kingdom, the Jenner Institute at the University of Oxford, with the aim of developing and commercializing innovative immunotherapeutics and vaccines to treat and prevent infectious diseases and cancer.
-Our platform uses technologies that were developed at the Jenner Institute over 15 years and through clinical trials involving thousands of participants.
+The ChAdOx1 and MVA platforms use technologies that were developed at the Jenner Institute over 15 years and through clinical trials involving thousands of participants.
 Our scientific founders, Professor Adrian Hill KBE, FRCP, FRS and Professor Dame Sarah Gilbert DBE, are leaders in the fields of infectious diseases, immunology, vaccine development and viral vectors.
 Professor Hill is the founding Director of the Jenner Institute at the University of Oxford and is also the Lakshmi Mittal and Family Professor of Vaccinology at the University of Oxford.
 Professor Gilbert is Professor of Vaccinology at the University of Oxford and leads programs on the development of vaccines against multiple emerging viral pathogens as well as research into vaccine manufacturing.
 She was the Oxford Project Lead for the Oxford/AstraZeneca COVID-19 vaccine project.
+Our strategic trajectory has grown with the acquisition of Avidea Technologies, Inc. ("Avidea") and the SNAP platform in 2021, expanding our product candidate pipeline and strengthening our scientific leadership in immunotherapies and the autoimmune space.

 We have assembled a management team with extensive expertise in building and operating biopharmaceutical organizations that have discovered, developed and delivered innovative medicines to patients.
-Our management team has broad experience and successful track records in biopharmaceutical research, clinical development, regulatory affairs, manufacturing and commercialization, as well as in business, operations, and finance.
-Our management team's experience was gained at leading institutions that include Agalimmune, Akamis Bio, Altimmune, Aptiv Solutions, Ernst & Young, GenVec, IAVI, Kite Pharma, Pfizer, Merck-Serono, Novartis and Roche.
+Our management team has broad experience and successful track records in biopharmaceutical drug discovery, clinical development, regulatory affairs, manufacturing and commercialization, as well as in business, operations, and finance.
+Our management team's experience was gained at leading institutions that include Agalimmune, Altimmune, Ernst & Young, GenVec, Merck-Serono, Novartis and Roche.

-Our board of directors has extensive expertise in the fields of science, business and finance.
-Our scientific advisory board, or SAB, works with our management team in the planning and development of scientific, clinical, and research and development initiatives and strategies.
+Our board of directors has extensive expertise in the fields of science, business, and finance.
+Our scientific advisory board ("SAB") works with our management team in the planning and development of scientific, clinical, and research and development initiatives and strategies.
 The SAB is composed of scientific and clinical thought leaders in the fields of immunotherapy, vaccine development, immunology, infectious diseases, immunotolerance and oncology.